thirulak/datafoundationnotes/README.md

  analyzing a quantitative variable over time         |  Line plots comparing two quantitative variables                |  Scatter plots categorical variables                               |  Pie chart , Pareto chart

+ **Lie factor:**
+The graphical effect is (146-27)/27 = 4.407, and the data effect is (39.6-35)/35 = 0.131, giving a lie factor of 33.54.
+Any lie factor different than 1 suggests that a visual is distorting the data.
+When the factor is greater than 1, we are making an effect larger than it actually is and factors less than 1 are hiding the magnitude of an effect.
+- The lie factor is calculated in the following way

+lie factor = Δdata/startData|Δvisual/startVis